RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 There are those who believe that the Top 500 list is missing a few names.
 Some governments or companies might not want to publicize their HPC skills.

 ###Speed vs. Power
-High performance computers gulp electricity.
+Supercomputers gulp electricity.
 Rule of thumb: One megawatt of electricity used over the course of one year costs $1 million.
 The fastest supercomputer in the world uses 17 megawatts of electricity, so its owners have an annual electric bill of $17 million dollars.

 [The Green 500](http://green500.org) list recognizes the most energy efficient supercomputers in the world.